Let us talk about a number of interesting facts that they do not normally teach us in health class.

 1. Your periods get worse when it is cold

 Cold weather can have an effect on your period, making it heavier and longer than usual.
 This makes your periods worse.
 A woman’s flow, period length, and even level of pain are longer in the winter than in the summer.
 This example additionally stretches out to menstruating individuals who live in colder environments as opposed to hotter temperatures.
-Your period can also be affected by the seasons of the year; When combined with female productive hormones, the darker, shorter days can have a negative effect on your mood.
+Your severe anxiety before period can also be affected by the seasons of the year; When combined with female productive hormones, the darker, shorter days can have a negative effect on your mood.
 This is thought to be because we don’t get enough sunlight, which helps our bodies make vitamin D and dopamine, both of which improve our moods, happiness, focus, and overall health.

 2. You can still get pregnant if you’re on your period

 Even if you’re on your periods and have sex, chances are that you can still get pregnant, contrary to popular belief.
 But this is not the case.
 Although becoming pregnant while menstruating is less likely, it is not at all out of the question.
 This is due to the fact that sperm can remain in the body for as long as five or six days.